trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/monthly_summary.md

 ## How to Use

-:::note navigation
+:::info navigation

-To access select Security→ Monthly Summary
+:point_right: To access select Security→ Monthly Summary

 :::